-In this way, you can get an idea of what the other person's interests are, and you can search for some shared interests, if any.
-Moreover, you can add their interests to your profile by following the instructions given below.
+In this way, you can get an idea of the other person's interests, and you can search for some shared interests.
+Moreover, you can add their interests to your profile by following the instructions below.

 - Search the person in the search box.

-- Scroll down to the end, where you will see the interests of the person.
+- Scroll down to the end, where you will see the person's interests.

 - Click on See All

-- Follow the interests that you like by clicking on the '+Follow' option.
+- Follow the interests you like by clicking on the '+Follow' option.

 - You will see a checkbox along with the '✓Following' icon.

-LinkedIn is all about building a strong network.
+LinkedIn is all about building a solid network.
 This feature right here enables you to do that exact thing.

 To Add Interests on LinkedIn comes with its Benefits

-The key benefit of adding interests on LinkedIn, as aforementioned, is that it could make you a potential and robust candidate as compared to others whose 'Interests' section is not updated.
+The key benefit of adding interests on LinkedIn, as aforementioned, is that it could make your potential and robust candidate compared to others whose 'Interests' section is not updated.